 Other Related Crimes

 There are many recreational heroin users in the state of California.
 The euphoric effects of heroin have made it a very poplar drug.
 Depending on the drug's physical form, it may be intravenously injected, smoked, snorted or swallowed.
 Remember, being caught with hypodermic syringes, needles, or other drug paraphernalia such as a burnt spoon which are used to "cook down and inject" heroin could subject you to prosecution under California's law against possession of drug paraphernalia.

 Scroll down for a basic synopsis of California heroin laws (which also pertain to morphine and other opiates).
 See Details on State Heroin Laws for more general information.

 |Code Section||Health & Safety §11000, et seq.; §11350, et seq.|

 *Proposition 47 eliminated prison sentences for simple possession of heroin where there were no prior convictions, though a jail term may still be imposed.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Heroin Laws:

 Heroin use has a wide array of negative impacts on a person's life and the potential consequences of a prosecution for the drug's possession or sale is high among them.
-There are professionals of various kinds that can help you start to get better.
-A competent lawyer can help you with the legal part.
-Contact a local attorney to schedule a free initial case review to discuss your options.
+Some first-time offenders may be able to have their sentences reduced or eliminated in exchange for seeking drug treatment.
+Contact a California criminal defense attorney today.

 Contact a qualified attorney.